-The Company undertook numerous exploration activities and completed various mineralogical studies during the period from 2012 to 2016, including 9,596 metres of drilling in 2016.
-A National Instrument 43-101 was completed on the Maniitsoq property in March 2016 and QEMSCAN mineralogical analyses on drill core samples documenting favourable liberation and recovery characteristics for Maniitsoq mineralization was reported in April 2016.
+The Company undertook numerous exploration activities and completed various mineralogical studies during the period from 2012 to 2019, including 52,895.16 metres of drilling in 189 holes and 13,497 line-km of SkyTEM and VTEM surveys.
+A National Instrument 43-101 was completed on the Maniitsoq property in March 2016 and updated in March 2017.
+QEMSCAN mineralogical analyses on drill core samples documenting favourable liberation and recovery characteristics for Maniitsoq mineralization was reported in April 2016.